mendix/docs/content/addons/apm2/environments.md

 Each environment must have a name.
 The name of an environment is only for display purposes in APM, and it does not have to match your hostname/servername.

 Upon creating the environment, it is possible to generate an API key for the APM Agent configuration (it is also possible to generate one at a later time in the environment settings).
-For more information about the API key and APM Agent installation, see the [APM 2 User Manual](installation).
+For more information about the API key and APM Agent installation, see the [APM 2 Installation Manual](installation).